 - Swaddling should be tight around the arms and chest, but wide around the pelvis and legs to avoid hip dysplasia.
 Babies should be allowed to bend their legs up and out into their natural froggy-like position.

 - Babies should be appropriately dressed underneath the swaddle depending on the room temperature.
+See this guide on HOW TO DRESS YOUR BABY FOR SLEEP.

 - Swaddling is used in neonatal care units to control pain and heart rate during minor procedures.